 Blood on Chicken Egg, Why?
 Blood on chicken eggs can occur due to various reasons.
 When a chicken’s blood vessels are strained, they can burst, leading to blood on the eggshell or blood coming out of the vent along with the egg.
 Larger or rough-shelled eggs, as well as thin eggs, can cause bleeding in hens.
 It’s important to note that a red blood spot in a chicken egg is typically a ruptured blood vessel.
 If blood on the eggshell occurs frequently or with every egg, it may be worth investigating further or consulting a veterinarian.

 Resources Mentioned In This Article

-Hemorrhoid Cream: Any hemorrhoid cream will help with prolapse, but I’ve used Preparation H most often.
+Hemorrhoid Cream: Any hemorrhoid cream will help with prolapse, but I’ve often used Preparation H.

 Lincoln Purple Spray: Purple spray turns a red or bloody area purple so that bullies in a flock stop pecking at the wounded area.
 It will help your hens to heal faster because it can heal undisturbed.
 You can find Lincoln Purple Spray on Amazon.

-Gentian Violet Spray: This Gentian Violet Spray is approved for use on people or animals.
-In addition to turning the area purple, it is also an antiseptic and will help the wound to heal faster.
+Gentian Violet Spray: This Gentian Violet Spray is approved for people or animals.
+In addition to turning the area purple, it is also an antiseptic and will help the wound heal faster.
 I prefer this even over the Lincoln purple spray because of its dual purposes.
-I also like that it can be used for people’s wounds as well.
+I also like that it can be used for people’s wounds.
 You can find Gentian Violet Spray on Amazon.

-These related articles may also help you in dealing with hen health issues and other chicken questions you may have.
+These related articles may also help you deal with hen health issues and other chicken questions you may have.